costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 false as James Lovelock's issues with scientific publishing from outside an
 institution: because his address was not a university or company, journals rejected his papers.
-Discussions were had and his papers were accepted, but it was more effort, there was a gatekeeper that was using inappropriate codes.
+Discussions were had and his papers were accepted, but it was more effort, there was a gatekeeper that was using inappropriate codes.</p>

-Openness has so many other branches.
-Money earnt, work done, distractions allowed.
+<p>Openness has so many other branches.
+Money earnt, work done, distractions
+allowed.
 In collective work, we often agree upon a "basic wage" and share the work equally, something like from each according to their abilities, to each according to their needs.
 But how many innovators are independently wealthy and